-For the project three artefacts were chosen that each have different values and “uses”, have been looted by the Dutch and have recently been restituted from the Netherlands to Indonesia.
+For Beyond Provenance three artefacts were selected that each have different values and “uses”.
+They were looted by the Dutch and have recently been restituted from the Netherlands to Indonesia.
 With each artefact, a duo was formed and supported in making a film about it.
-With each team consisting of an Indonesian artist and Netherlands-based artist, three challenging and widely different video works are created about the Keris Klungkung, the Durga Mahisasuramardini and the Lombok Treasure.
+With each team consisting of an Indonesian artist and Netherlands-based artist, three widely distinctive and imaginative films were created: Sharp Objects about the Keris Klungkung (dagger), The Stone That Remembers about the Durga Mahisasuramardini (statue) and Idak-Idak-Idak about the Lombok Treasure (array of regalia, objects, heirlooms, and gemstones).

 'Sharp Objects' follows the forgotten story of the Klungkung keris back to it's origins and to its post-colonial relevance to Bali today, tracing the looting of the keris to modern day tourism in Bali.
 The film juxtaaposes the 'knowledge' of colonial archives against community-based knowledge and mythology, convoluting the understanding of what is preserved, what is dead and what is lost.